Partner seen via:

 There are some Jyotisha techniques as well.

-For one in the husband role, Shukra signifies the wife-figure.
-Thus, if there are additional graha sharing the bhava with Shukra, additional wives will be expected.
+For one in the husband role, Zukra signifies the wife-figure.
+Thus, if there are additional graha sharing the bhava with Zukra, additional wives will be expected.

 For one in the wife role, Guru signifies the first husband whereas Shani traditionally signifies additional husbands.
 The logic for wives is slightly different in that f there are additional graha sharing the bhava with Guru, additional husbands will be expected.
 However the character of the additional husbands must be assessed via both the graha-yuti-Guru and via the social-law conditions attending Professor Shani.